What Is a Bad Credit Score? And How to Improve It

 Your credit score is more than a number.
 It’s a financial scarlet letter that can haunt you as a stigma for years if it falls too low.

 Imagine having an application for a loan denied for the car repair or emergency medical bill you simply couldn’t afford.
 Or worse, picture yourself in a cycle of debt at ridiculous rates.
-A borrower with bad credit will likely be charged exorbitant fees simply because they don’t have ‘good credit.’
+For a borrower with bad credit it is harder to get a loan and he will likely be charged exorbitant fees simply because they don’t have ‘good credit.’

 It’s the same story with your employer.
 If your credit report indicates that you’re not a reasonable risk, you’ll end up on the wrong side of the candidate shortlist.
 You could even miss out on the career of your dreams.